prologin/gcc-site/README.md

 an API backend, most of the logic is the front.
 The API exposes data and verifies permissions and soundness of the data pushed into it.

-There's 2 ways of developing :
+There's 2 ways of developing:
 - Developing on the front (visual / workflow for instance) without modifying the backend.
   See # Working on the frontend